 All the routes we guide are cross-country dayhikes.
-Our intermediate routes are 3 to 6 hours.
-Our advanced routes are 6 to 8 hours.
+Our intermediate routes are 4 to 6 hours hiking time.
+Our advanced routes are 6 to 8 hours hiking time.
 Some of our routes are water walks that entail hiking in creeks.
 Hiking time, of course, depends entirely on your fitness level and hiking experience.

 Scroll down to read about each route and see photos.

 For route statistics and additional images, please view our site on a desktop or laptop computer, rather than a mobile device.

 Many of our routes are known only to us.
 You won’t find them indicated on maps or chronicled online.
 A few of our routes are best described as "arcane"—known to a handful of explorers, but beyond the scope of guidebooks, including ours: Hiking from Here to WOW — Utah Canyon Country.
 So when you hike with us, solitude is likely.

 The scenery you’ll witness with us ranges from sublime to bizarre, from intimate to immense.
 The physical challenge you’ll face with us depends on your experience and ability, as well as your interests, preferences and goals.

 When we guide, it’s not about setting a pace and pushing people to keep up.
 We can hightail it, and you’re welcome to do so with us.
 But we don’t expect you to.
 We believe guiding is about creating the optimal experience for our guests.

 If you want to hike at a leisurely pace, we can and will.
 If you want to stop frequently for photography, we’ll do so, and we’ll help you find optimal vantage points and lighting opportunities.
 If you want to gaze, absorb, meditate, we’ll do it with you.